What to expect from JD Wetherspoon Q1 results

 |Average target price||1003.64p|

 Results are always a trigger moment for shares, and it will be no different for Wetherspoons.
-You can speculate as to whether you think Wetherspoon shares will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+You can speculate as to whether you think Wetherspoon shares will rise and buy (go long) or, if you think they will fall, sell (go short) using CFDs.

 - Create an IG trading account or open My IG to your existing account